 "CHANCE" AND "COMMUNITY CHEST"...
-When you land on either of these spaces, take the top card from the deck indicated, follow the instructions and return the card face down to the bottom of the deck.
+When you land on either of these spaces, take the top card from the deck indicated, follow the instructions and return the card facedown to the bottom of the deck.

 The "Get Out of Jail Free" card is held until used and then returned to the bottom of the deck.
-If the player who draws it does not wish to use it, he/she may sell it, at any time, to another player at a price agreeable to both.
+If you draw it but do not wish to use it, you may sell it, at any time, to another player at a price agreeable to both of you.